-With only four months left to go until Christmas Day (yikes!) many retailers are already planning their festive season offerings.
+With only a couple of months left to go until Christmas Day (yikes!) many retailers are already planning their festive season offerings.
 In fact, for retailers, Christmas is a day a year in the making.
 Making the most of this time of the year can be lucrative when done right, so how prepared are you?

 Last year Brits spent £24.2 billion on gifts alone.
 Research shows that over half of Brits like to start Christmas shopping from October and 23% start by September.
 If your store is not ready for this early influx, it’s vital year-end revenue lost.

 We’ve shared our helpful hints and tips on how you can equip yourself to take advantage of Father Christmas’ upcoming visit.